Takenobou/instaReposter/README.md

 ### **Pre-Requesites:**

 - An Instagram account
-- A Reddit bot account with an [app](https://old.reddit.com/prefs/apps/) created
+- A Reddit account with an [app](https://old.reddit.com/prefs/apps/) created
 - Python 3